marlonmisra/vehicle-tracking/README.md

 **Color histogram**

 The color histogram is the second feature we're going to make use of.
-It complements the HOG well because rather than focusing on edge distributin, it's focused on color distribution.
+It complements the HOG well because rather than focusing on edge distribution, it's focused on color distribution.
 The function to extract the color features was defined as follows.
 I used 16 bins of colors.

 ```python
 def color_hist(image, bins = 16, bins_range = (0,256), vis = False):